-How is the trigger point injection procedure performed?
-What technique is used to administer a trigger point injection?
+How do health care providers perform trigger point injections?
+What technique to physicians use to administer a trigger point injection?

 Trigger point injection is used when a patient has a painful trigger point, especially when pain radiates from the trigger point to the surrounding area.
 Trigger point injections may be used as a treatment for conditions such as fibromyalgia and myofascial pain syndrome.
 However, the trigger points commonly recur with chronic pain syndromes.